fahimtq1/tdd/README.md

 3. Write the minimum amount of code required for the test to pass
 - Begin building the code for the application
 - Write the least amount needed to pass the unit test
-- The code doesn't need to be extensive, as it is should only be sufficient enough to pass the test
+- The code doesn't need to be extensive, as it should only be sufficient to pass the test

 4. Refactor the code
 - Check for redundancies in the code and potential code optimisations